aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 Let’s start with a template that describes an EC2 instance and a S3 bucket resource.

-To begin the challenge,  follow the steps below:
+To begin, follow the steps below:

 1. Change directory to `code/workspace/resource-importing`.
 2. Open the `resource-import-challenge.yaml` file.